Ayush-iitkgp/Ayush-iitkgp.github.io/de/posts/building-machine-learning-data-pipeline-using-apache-spark/index.md

 **DataFrame:** It is basically a datastructure for storing the data in-memory in a highly efficient way.
 Dataframe in Spark is conceptually equivalent to a dataframe in R/Python.
 It can different data types such a string, vectors, true labels, and predictions.
 Dataframes can be created from the csv, json and many different file formats stored on the local filesystem.
 Hadoop HDFS or cloud environment such a AWS S3.

 **Transformer:** It is a method or an algorithm which can transform one DataFrame into another DataFrame.
 It includes SQL statements, feature transformers and learned ML models.
+While defining a transformer, you have to specify the column it would operate on and the output column it would append to the input DataFrame.
 Technically, a Transformer implements a method **transform()**.
 E.g., a SQL *select* statement which would return a new dataframe with only required columns.
 Another example is a *trained ML model* which turns a dataframe with feature vectors into a dataframe with predictions.

 **Estimator:** It is an algorithm which can be fit on a DataFrame to produce a Transformer.
 Technically, an Estimator implements a method **fit()** which accepts a DataFrame and produces a **Model** which is a Transformer.
 For example, a machine learning algorithm is an Estimator which trains on a DataFrame and produces a trained model which is a transformer as it can transform a feature vector into predictions.